STRIDES/NIHCloudLabAzure/tutorials/README.md

 Copying healthcare data stored in Azure FHIR Server to Synapse Analytics allows researchers to leverage a cloud-scale data warehousing and analytics tool to extract insights from their data as well as build scalable research pipelines.
 For information on how to perform this export and downstream analytics, please visit [this repository](https://github.com/MicrosoftDocs/azure-docs/blob/main/articles/healthcare-apis/fhir/copy-to-synapse.md).

-You can also see hands-on examples of using [FHIR on Azure](https://github.com/microsoft/genomicsnotebook/tree/main/fhirgenomics), but note that you will need to supply your own VCF files as these are not provided in the tutorial content.
+You can also see hands-on examples of using [FHIR on Azure](https://github.com/microsoft/genomicsnotebook/tree/main/fhirgenomics), but note that you will need to supply your own VCF files as these are not provided with the tutorial content.

 ## **Medical Imaging Analysis** <a name="mi"></a>
 Microsoft Azure offers cloud-based medical imaging analysis capabilities through its Azure Healthcare APIs and Azure Medical Imaging solutions.
 Azure's DICOM Service allows for the secure storage, management, and processing of medical images in the cloud, using industry standard DICOM (Digital Imaging and Communications in Medicine) format.
 The DICOM Service provides features like high availability, disaster recovery, and scalable storage options, making it an ideal solution for pipelines that need to store, manage, and analyze large amounts of medical imaging data.
-In addition, the server integrates with other Azure services like Azure Machine Learning, facilitating the use of advanced machine learning algorithms for image analysis tasks such as object detection, segmentation, and classification.
+In addition, the server integrates with other Azure services like Azure ML, facilitating the use of advanced machine learning algorithms for image analysis tasks such as object detection, segmentation, and classification.
 Read about how to deploy the service [here](https://learn.microsoft.com/en-us/azure/healthcare-apis/dicom/deploy-dicom-services-in-azure).

 Microsoft has several medical imaging notebooks that showcase different medical imaging use-cases on Azure Machine Learning.
 These notebooks demonstrate various data science techniques such as manual model development with PyTorch, automated machine learning, and MLOPS-based examples for automating the machine learning lifecycle in medical use cases, including retraining.
 These notebooks are available [here](https://github.com/Azure/medical-imaging).